Here

 who make it, remain unfulfilled.
 Those who don’t, become

 marginalized and resentful.
-"Through the power of our
+"Through the power of our intellect,"

-intellect," says Hayes, "we can begin living off the
+says Hayes, "we can begin living off the interest of our biological

-interest of our biological world instead of continuing to eat away at
+world instead of continuing to eat away at the principle.
+Either we

-the principle.
-Either we improve society through our ideas, or we
+improve society through our ideas, or we perpetuate its

-perpetuate its deterioration through a lack of them."
+deterioration through a lack of them."

 A sophomoric sense of citizenship might reason this

-way: "Since I wasn’t alive during slavery, I bear no
+way: "Since I wasn't alive during slavery, I bear no responsibility

-ourselves for what happened before we were born, but Hayes maintains,
+happened before we were born, but Hayes maintains, "We do have a

-"We do have a responsibility toward what is.
-If you and I
+responsibility toward what is.
+If you and I are the

-are the beneficiaries of an unjust system stemming from the biases,
+beneficiaries of an unjust system stemming from the biases,

-prejudices, and atrocities of the past, then we have an obligation to
+prejudices, and atrocities of the past, then we have an obligation

-assuming our rightful roles as thoughtful, responsible citizens.
+and assuming our rightful roles as thoughtful, responsible citizens.

 In failing to truly value individual thought and